-After the procedure, you will be under observation for a few hours.
+After the procedure you will return to the ward area.
+Here you will be under observation for some hours.

 - Your blood pressure and pulse are taken regularly - The point of vascular insertion is inspected - You can drink straight away, and you can eat after one hour.